-- Listen to your local radio stations and follow instructions. - If you have a disability or need support, make contact with your support network.

-Put your household emergency plan into action and - check your getaway kit.
-Be prepared to evacuate quickly if it becomes necessary. - Where possible, move pets inside or to a safe place, and move stock to higher ground. - Consider using sandbags to keep water away from your home. - Lift valuable household items and chemicals as high above the floor as possible. - Fill bathtubs, sinks and storage containers with clean - water in case water becomes contaminated.
-Turn off utilities (water, power, gas). - Do not attempt to drive or walk through floodwaters. - Keep children out of the flood waters as this may - cause illness.
+- Listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation. - If you have a disability or need support, make contact with your support network. - Put your household emergency plan into action and check your getaway kit.
+Be prepared to evacuate quickly if it becomes necessary. - Where possible, move pets inside or to a safe place, and move stock to higher ground. - Consider using sandbags to keep water away from your home. - Lift valuable household items and chemicals as high above the floor as possible. - Fill bathtubs, sinks and storage containers with clean water in case water becomes contaminated. - Turn off utilities if told to do so by authorities as it can help prevent damage to your homeor community.
+Unplug small appliances to avoid damage from power surges. - Do not attempt to drive or walk through floodwaters unless it is absolutely essential.